-A preacher and social justice advocate, the Rev. F. Salvador Orellana is well-equipped for the challenging duties as American Baptist Home Mission Societies’ (ABHMS) national coordinator for Latino Ministries.
+A preacher and social justice advocate, the Rev. F. Salvador Orellana is well-equipped for the challenging duties as American Baptist Home Mission Societies’ (ABHMS) director of Intercultural Ministries; Latino Ministries; and Rebuilding, Restoring, Renewing Puerto Rico.

 Among his goals is to train pastors and leaders to develop new ministries.
 For the church to touch the lives of all people, he says, it must extend its reach.